Zyin055/Config-Presets/README.md

 * Batch size
 * CFG Scale

+Manually removing one of these fields from the json config file will mean that field will get ignored.

 Clicking the "Add/Remove..." button lets you create and delete custom presets of settings currently in the Web UI.
 Each button has tooltips to help you.

 ![dropdown](https://i.imgur.com/OD8wcSt.jpg)